 Don’t overlook your real-world taste preferences when deciding which Mountain House meals to purchase.
 Think of what meals and flavors are important to you in your everyday life.

 Try a few of these meals for yourself and see what you think.
 You may have a very different palate than our five taste testers.
 Either way, I bet you can find a Mountain House meal that you will enjoy.
-If not, though, then check out our list of backpacking food ideas or our favorite Backpacker’s Pantry meals instead.
+If not, though, then check out our list of backpacking food ideas or our favorite Backpacker’s Pantry or Good To-Go meals instead.

 For car campers and glampers, this is by far the most important consideration.
 For backpackers and other backcountry explorers, though, there are other things besides taste that you should take into account.